ilhamhady/ilhamhady/README.md

   - Funneling
 - Search Engine Optimization (SEO)

-## How to Contact Me
+## How to Connect with Me

-For you there who want to ask and discuss programming, digital marketing, WordPress web development, and SEO, you can contact me through:
+For you there who want to discuss and collaborate in programming, digital marketing, WordPress web development, and SEO, you can contact me through:

 - Email: [ilham.hady@gmail.com](mailto:ilham.hady@gmail.com)
 - Telegram [@ilhamsogir](https://t.me/ilhamsogir)